CommanderCrowCode/teaching/ai_for_admins/task_progress.md

 | Finalize all materials | ⏱️ Pending | |

 ## Current Focus
-Creating presentation slides for each session, starting with the introduction section.
-Each slide deck will follow the PSU brand colors and use the specified background image.
+Creating Google Sheets examples for the Tidy Data section of the workshop.
+These examples will demonstrate proper data organization principles and will be used in the hands-on exercises.

 ## Checkpoint Schedule
 - **Checkpoint 1**: Workshop schedule document completion